wntrblm/Castor_and_Pollux/user_guide/docs/settings.md

         </div>
         <div class="column">
             <p class="notification help-text">
-                This is your Castor & Pollux's current firmware version and serial number.
+                This is your Castor & Pollux's current firmware version, hardware revision, and serial number.
 We might ask you for this information if you reach out for help.
+C&PI is hardware revisions 1 through 4 and C&PII is hardware revisions 5 and above.
             </p>
             <p id="firmware_outdated" class="notification is-danger hidden">
                 <span class="fairy" title="Hey, Listen!">🧚‍♀️</span>